NM-TAFE/dip-web-application-development-classes/session-04/modules_exercise_starter/context.md

 **Questions to Consider:**

 - What events are being handled in the current application?
-- How can you abstract event handling logic into a separate module?
+- Why you seperate(abstract) event handling logic into a separate module?

 ### 4. DOM Manipulation